sannidhyar/mangaDownloader/README.md

 # mangaDownloader

-Download Mangas for situations where internet connectivity is not good
+Download Mangas for situations where internet connectivity is not good.
+Currently works only for Asura scans.